rackerlabs/docs-cloud-files/rst/dev-guide/static-websites-using-cdn-enabled-containers/create-a-static-website.rst

    (You get your authentication token when you authenticate your session as shown in :ref:`Authentication<auth>`.)

 #.
 CDN-enable your container.
-(See in the operation to CDN-enable and CDN-disable a container at `Cloud Files API v1 <http://api.rackspace.com/api-ref-files.html>`__.)
+(See in the operation :ref:`CDN-enable and CDN-disable a container <put-cdn-enable-and-cdn-disable-a-container>`.)

 #.
 Go to your domain host and set up a CNAME using your CDN URI
    (``X-Cdn-Uri``).
 The CNAME is the domain or branded URI that you use